-Last year when I started packing fun lunches for my kids and blogging about them, this was probably the question I was asked most often.
+When I started packing fun lunches for my kids and blogging about them, this was probably the question I was asked most often.
 I had never given it much thought; I’d always just dipped them in cold water & lemon juice, and this worked, but sometimes my kids complained that their apples tasted too lemony.
 I wondered if there was a better way, so I asked my facebook fans what they did to keep apples from browning.
-I got a lot of great suggestions from them, as well as from a few of my favourite blogs.
+I got a lot of great suggestions from them, as well as from a few of my favorite blogs.

 - Slice the fruit in water.
 There’s no need to stop the oxidization process if it never starts!
 I’ve never tried this – my sink is very small.

 - Brush or dip sliced apples in lemon juice.
 Lemon juice, lemonade, orange juice, even apple juice – any fruit juice containing citric acid will slow the enzymatic reaction.
 The downside to this is the apples may taste a little like the juice used.